JLiekenbrock/lyrics-visualiser/docs/index.md

     I tried to use self-explananotry names in all my code.

 7. Principle of Least Surprise

-    This principle comes from Interfacedesign for users.
-In this context it means, that the user should not be surprised by the interface.
+    This principle comes from Interface design for users.
+In this context it means, that the user should be surprised as little as possible by the interface/application.
     When applying it to code it is related to Naming Conventions.
 It states, that functions/ methods names should make absolutely clear what they are doing, also in terms of sideeffects.

 8. TDD: F.I.R.S.T Principles

     Testing is important in Software.
 And unit tests are code as well.
     These are important rules for clean tests:
     It states that tests should be: